moonbitlang/moonbit-course/course12/course_en.md

 - Differentiation is applied in the field of machine learning
 	- Finding local extrema using gradient descent
 	- Solving functions using Newton's method：$x^3 - 10 x^2 + x + 1 = 0$
-- Let's look at some simple combination of functions
+- Let's look at the following simple combination of functions
 	- Example: $f(x_0, x_1) = 5{x_0}^2 + {x_1}$
 		- $f(10, 100) = 600$
 		- $\frac{\partial f}{\partial x_0}(10, 100) = 100$